kennethassogba/kennethassogba.github.io/content/notes/mpi-using-serialization.md

 categories: C++, MPI
 -->

-In progress
+**`tl;dr: Let us discuss about MPI and serialization.`**

 To send an object instance with MPI, there are three main options:

-1. Serialize the object into a byte string and send that.
+- Serialize the object into a byte string and send that.
 This involves converting the object into a binary format that can be reconstructed elsewhere.
-2. Send each attribute of the object separately and reassemble it at the receiving end.
+- Send each attribute of the object separately and reassemble it at the receiving end.
-3. Register the object as an MPI data type.
+- Register the object as an MPI data type.
 This defines how the object should be laid out in memory so MPI knows how to send its constituent parts.

+## Serialization

-Option 1, serialization, is a common approach.
-It requires a serialization library like Boost.Serialization to convert the object into a byte stream.
-Then MPI_Send() can be used to send the string, and MPI_Recv() used to receive it, before deserializing it into an object again.
+Let us discuss here about serialization.
+One uses the Boost.Serialization library to convert the object into a byte stream.
+Then `MPI_Send` can be used to send the stream, and `MPI_Recv` used to receive it.
+Finally, arrived at its destination, one deserialize the stream into an object again.

+(In progress)

 Present simple exemple of serialization → send → deserialization